AndryRafam/Tuberculosis/README.md

 # ACKNOWLEDGEMENT
-Thanks to Tawsifur Rahman for this dataset. https://www.kaggle.com/tawsifurrahman
+Thanks to Tawsifur Rahman for this dataset https://www.kaggle.com/tawsifurrahman